Published: August 13, 2022

 Morten Frisch - Statens Serum Institut

-You're unlikely to find a European doctor who lobbies more aggressively for circumcision bans than Morten Frisch, an epidemiologist at a research institute in Copenhagen, Denmark.
-Frisch is the lead author of a 2013 response by 37 mostly European doctors to the AAP’s circumcision policy statement.
+You're unlikely to find a European doctor who lobbies more aggressively for banning circumcision than Morten Frisch, an epidemiologist at a research institute in Copenhagen.
+Frisch is the lead author of a 2013 response, by 37 mostly European doctors, to the AAP’s circumcision policy statement.
 He has conducted several studies, the results of which always happen to support his anti-circumcision agenda.
 Frisch vehemently objects to being labeled an antisemite.

 Nevertheless, a Danish blogger reported that Frisch “routinely describes Jews and Muslims in scornful and demeaning terms" on his Facebook page, and he "frequently allows others to post outright anti-Semitic and islamophobic comments.”
 A letter from 62 concerned Danish citizens to various government and private medical agencies documented dozens of Frisch's troubling statements.
 For example, "Specifically, he has described named individuals as ... 'a Jewish epidemiologist,' 'a Danish-Jewish medical doctor,' ... 'a Jewish researcher,' and 'a biochemist who is married to a Jew'."
 The letter included incriminating screenshots and links.

 Later that year he called on research journals that publish circumcision-related articles to include the religion of Jewish authors on the pretext that such authors automatically have a religious conflict of interest.
 However - as the 62 Danish citizens observed - when Frisch submits research papers for publication, he never declares his own clear conflict of interest, namely his extensive campaign to criminalize circumcision of boys in Denmark.
-[27-32] Another researcher with several published studies involving circumcision rejects Frisch’s assertion that an author’s religion is relevant to the validity of his research.
+[34-39] A researcher with several published circumcision related studies and who identifies as atheist rejected Frisch’s assertion that an author’s religion bears any relevance to the reliability of his research.